Even before the Covid-19 pandemic, America was experiencing skyrocketing food prices as were countries around the world.

 Those people who are paying attention to the rising trend of a worldwide food crisis understand that America could soon experience what much of the rest of the world has.
 The U.S. dollar is quickly losing value and the U.S. is more dependent on foreign food production than ever.

 I believe, Americans got a taste of what a food shortage might look like in the coronavirus pandemic.
 Although there remained some supplies, it was sometimes difficult finding fresh foods, meat products, canned goods, cleaning supplies, and toilet paper.
-There are continued reports of food production facilities temporarily shutting down due to Covid-19 outbreaks.
+There were reports of food production facilities temporarily shutting down due to Covid-19 outbreaks.
 In the U.S., some 25-30 percent of beef processing is disrupted to to shutdowns.
 Tyson Foods closed its pork factory in Waterloo, Iowa, as coronavirus cases among workers continue to grow

 One strategic terrorist attack in America could literally empty grocery store shelves in hours and could last for months.
 What would you do if that unthinkable event happens?
 Sadly, most Americans are not prepared.
 They will demand that the government “do something.”